 Are you ready for the best part, friends?
 You don’t cook them.
 Langostinos are most often sold cooked and frozen, so all you have to do is thaw them and sauté for a few minutes to make these rolls.

 It’s like the universe wants us to enjoy this buttery goodness.
 Who are we to argue?
 It couldn’t be any easier unless someone just handed it to you.
+Speaking of easy, this garlic butter langostino recipe is ready in 15 minutes flat and it is so dang delicious.

 I will give you one piece of advice on preparing langostinos – because they are frozen, they need to drain.
 I place them in a colander inside of a large bowl with a piece of plastic wrap over the top, put them in the fridge overnight to thaw and drain.